-San Diego Housing Commission ADMINISTRATIVE REGULATION Subject: RETENTION OF REAL ESTATE BROKERS; OPERATING PROCEDURES FOR BROKERS Number: AR Effective Date: Page 1 of 8
+Subject: RETENTION OF REAL ESTATE BROKERS; OPERATING PROCEDURES FOR BROKERS; AND PEER OR DESK REVIEW OF APPRAISALS

 - 1. Purpose.
 The Housing Authority of the City of San Diego ["Housing Authority"] previously approved Policy for Acquisition and or Purchase of Real Estate, Policy PO-RED-374.02 [the "Acquisition Policy"], effective December 15, 2016, which allows for the adoption of Administrative Regulations to implement that policy.
-It is the intent of this Administrative Regulation for the Retention of Real Estate Brokers; Operating Procedures for Brokers ["Real Estate Broker Administrative Regulation"] to provide a methodology for procuring the services of real estate brokers, and to provide operating procedures to be utilized by retained brokers to ensure that all applicable conflict of interest rules and regulations are complied with in a timely and complete manner. - 2.
+It is the intent of this Administrative Regulation for the Retention of Real Estate Brokers; Operating Procedures for Brokers; and Peer or Desk Review of Appraisals ["Broker and Appraisal Review Administrative Regulation" to provide a methodology for procuring the services of real estate brokers; to provide operating procedures to be utilized by retained brokers to ensure that all applicable conflict of interest rules and regulations are complied with in a timely and complete manner; and to provide a requirement for a peer or desk review of appraisals obtained pursuant to the Acquisition Policy. - 2.
 Scope.
-The scope of this Real Estate Broker Administrative Regulation is to provide for an approved method of procurement of real estate brokers for the acquisition of real estate by the San Diego Housing Commission ["Housing Commission"], in accordance with the terms and conditions of its Statement of Procurement Policy, Policy PO-PUR-373.01 ["Procurement Policy"].
-This Real Estate Broker Administrative Regulation is adopted to provide operating procedures to ensure the Fair Political Practices Act [FPPA] rules and regulations are timely satisfied, and to further require certain financial disclosures by Real Estate Brokers to the Housing Commission at set times throughout the term of the agreement.
-These disclosures are necessary to ensure that no prohibited conflicts of interest under any and all applicable local, state, and federal laws and/or regulations will occur as the result of the acquisition by the Housing Commission, or, if such interests are shown to exist, that the Housing Commission shall be allowed to proceed to acquire the real estate without the aid and assistance of the conflicted broker/agent without the Housing Commission being required to pay any real estate commission or without payment of any compensation to said broker/agent. - 3.
+The scope of this Broker and Appraisal Review Administrative Regulation is to provide for an approved method of procurement of real estate brokers for the acquisition of real estate by the San Diego Housing Commission ["Housing Commission"], in accordance with the terms and conditions of its Statement of Procurement Policy, Policy PO-PUR-373.01 ["Procurement Policy"].
+This Broker and Appraisal Review Administrative Regulation is adopted to provide operating procedures to ensure the Fair Political Practices Act [FPPA] rules and regulations are timely satisfied, and to further require certain financial disclosures by Real Estate Brokers to the Housing Commission at set times throughout the term of the agreement.
+These disclosures are necessary to ensure that no prohibited conflicts of interest under any and all applicable local, state, and federal laws and/or regulations will occur as the result of the acquisition by the Housing Commission, or, if such interests are shown to exist, that the Housing Commission shall be allowed to proceed to acquire the real estate without the aid and assistance of the conflicted broker/agent without the Housing Commission being required to pay any real estate commission or without payment of any compensation to said broker/agent.
+This Broker and Appraisal Review Administrative Regulation shall also require an independent peer or desk review of appraisals obtained by the Housing Commission pursuant to the Acquisition Policy. - 3.
 Definitions.
-Terms utilized within this Real Estate Broker Administrative Regulation are either defined the first time that the term is utilized or there is a cross reference to other sources that provide those definitions.
-In addition, terms that are defined in the Acquisition Policy, as amended from time to time, shall have the same meaning in this Real Estate Broker Administrative Regulation. - 4.
+Terms utilized within this Broker and Appraisal Review Administrative Regulation are either defined the first time that the term is utilized or there is a cross reference to other sources that provide those definitions.
+In addition, terms that are defined in the Acquisition Policy, as amended from time to time, shall have the same meaning in this Broker and Appraisal Review Administrative Regulation. - 4.
 Approved Real Estate Broker Retention Procedures.
 Processes for procurement of real estate brokers are generally set forth within the Procurement Policy, as amended from time to time.
 These methods include, but are not limited to, Requests for Qualifications, Requests for Proposals, Sealed Bids, and Non-Competitive Procurements, to the extent permissible under applicable law.
-In addition, as set forth within the Acquisition Policy, the Housing Commission may also deal directly with real estate brokers who present listed properties to the Housing Commission and to cooperate with brokers, as set forth within
+In addition, as set forth within the Acquisition Policy, the Housing Commission may also deal directly with real estate brokers who present listed properties to the Housing Commission and to cooperate with brokers, as set forth within Acquisition Policy Section 4.1.4.

-Subject: RETENTION OF REAL ESTATE BROKERS; OPERATING PROCEDURES FOR BROKERS
+Subject: RETENTION OF REAL ESTATE BROKERS; OPERATING PROCEDURES FOR BROKERS; AND PEER OR DESK REVIEW OF APPRAISALS